Due to the ongoing coronavirus pandemic and continued regulatory uncertainty the 2020 GIE+EXPO was canceled in July.

 Many of the educational sessions originally scheduled for Oct.
 20-22, will take place online.
-To accommodate an online audience, the sessions are expected to be a bit shorter, so an hour-long program might be 30 to 45 minutes.
+To accommodate an online audience, the sessions will be shorter, so an hour-long program might be 30 to 45 minutes.
 Also, they will be pre-recorded and then the speaker will be available for a live Q&A at the conclusion.

 The approximately 40 sessions will be available for the remainder of the year, so if attendees miss one that is scheduled at the same time as another, they will have an opportunity to catch it on the backside.

-In addition, although the event will be virtual, NALP has adjusted its popular Breakfast with Champions and converted it to four different Zoom with Champions sessions over the three-day event.
+In addition, although the event will be virtual, NALP has made similar adjustments to its popular Breakfast with Champions and converted it to four different Zoom with Champions sessions over the three-day event.

-Wood said the sessions feature roundtable discussions on current industry topics and due to the format, there will be four different Zoom with Champions sessions over the three-day event.
+Wood says the sessions feature roundtable discussions on current industry topics and due to the format, there will be four different Zoom with Champions sessions over the three-day event.

-Combined, he said the virtual LANDSCAPES is really designed so that average participant will probably plug in for over that five to six-hour time frame for just a couple hours.
+Combined, he says the virtual LANDSCAPES is really designed so that average participant will probably plug in for over that five to six-hour time frame for just a couple hours.

-“It's not everything for everyone kind of all at once and it is a very different dynamic of not being there,” he noted.
+“It’s not everything for everyone kind of all at once and it is a very different dynamic of not being there,” he notes.

 The schedule was split up and make it as easy as possible for people to engage in limited timeframes while still being interested.